 - ✓ Preparation of the materials on common understanding of the Package among the TSOs.
-ENTSOG's support to Members in implementation of regulatory framework in context of European Green Deal and 'Fit for 55' legislative files: the Hydrogen and Decarbonised Gas Market Package, including Revised Gas Regulation and Directive, and on the Methane Emission Reduction Regulation, RED III, REMIT and their tertiary legislation (Network Codes, Delegated Acts, Implementing Acts). - ✓ High-level position paper(s) and proposals for the related regulatory developments based on the steer and priorities identified by the ENTSOG Board for CCUS, for integration of gas and hydrogen planning, for security of supplies and for market developments. - ✓ Proposals for external and internal communication on ENTSOG's positions, monitoring works and progress reports: ENTSOG's responses to relevant public consultations and stakeholders' engagement processes contributing with facts, figures, and proposals for technical standards and solutions for market, grids and operations integrating gas, hydrogen and electricity value chains. - ✓ Promotion of the European Clean Hydrogen Alliance Transmission and Distribution Round Table outputs, including the Implementation of Hydrogen Corridors Learnbook and Financing of Hydrogen Projects Learnbook.
+ENTSOG's support to Members in implementation of regulatory framework in context of European Green Deal and 'Fit for 55' legislative files: Directive (EU) 2024/1788 and Regulation (EU) 2024/1789, and on the Methane Emission Reduction Regulation, RED III, REMIT and their tertiary legislation (Network Codes, Delegated Acts, Implementing Acts). - ✓ High-level position paper(s) and proposals for the related regulatory developments based on the steer and priorities identified by the ENTSOG Board for CCUS, for integration of gas and hydrogen planning, for security of supplies and for market developments. - ✓ Proposals for external and internal communication on ENTSOG's positions, monitoring works and progress reports: ENTSOG's responses to relevant public consultations and stakeholders' engagement processes contributing with facts, figures, and proposals for technical standards and solutions for market, grids and operations integrating gas, hydrogen and electricity value chains. - Promotion of the European Clean Hydrogen Alliance Transmission and Distribution Round Table outputs, including the Implementation of Hydrogen Corridors Learnbook and Financing of Hydrogen Projects Learnbook.

-- ENTSOG's inputs and positions for the Copenhagen, Florence, Madrid and CCUS Fora, as well as any other relevant reports and studies concerning strategic topics in relation to market design, grid planning and grid operations. - ▲ Engagement with stakeholders via the Advisory Panel for Future of Gas Grids. - Support for European Clean Hydrogen Alliance work, specifically on Clean Hydrogen Transmission and Distribution Roundtable. - Participation in Prime Movers on Guarantees of Origin and Certification. - ✓ Participation in Prime Movers on Gas Quality and Hydrogen Handling. - ✓ Participation in Clean Hydrogen Partnership - Participation in Investors Dialogue on Energy ENTSOG will be monitoring and proposing the relevant actions related to the Hydrogen and Decarbonised Gas Market Package implementation and achieving common understanding of Directive and Regulation and of the revised TEN-E Regulation. - As required by the Hydrogen and Decarbonised Gas Market Package, adopt an annual work programme, including a list and description of the network codes to be prepared, a plan on coordination of the operation of the network, and list of R&D activities. - As required by the Hydrogen and Decarbonised Gas Market Package, adopt an annual report, including results of the analysis the implementation of the Network Codes and Guidelines adopted by EC.
+- ENTSOG's inputs and positions for the Copenhagen, Florence, Madrid and CCUS Fora, as well as any other relevant reports and studies concerning strategic topics in relation to market design, grid planning and grid operations. - ▲ Engagement with stakeholders via the Advisory Panel for Future of Gas Grids. - Support for European Clean Hydrogen Alliance work, specifically on Clean Hydrogen Transmission and Distribution Roundtable. - ✓ Participation in Prime Movers on Guarantees of Origin and Certification. - ✓ Participation in Prime Movers on Gas Quality and Hydrogen Handling. - ✓ Participation in Clean Hydrogen Partnership - Participation in Investors Dialogue on Energy ENTSOG will be monitoring and proposing the relevant actions related to Directive (EU) 2024/1788 and Regulation (EU) 2024/1789 implementation and achieving common understanding of Directive and Regulation and of the revised TEN-E Regulation. - ▲ As required by Regulation (EU) 2024/1789, adopt an annual work programme, including a list and description of the network codes to be prepared, a plan on coordination of the operation of the network, and list of R&D activities. - ▲ As required by Regulation (EU) 2024/1789, adopt an annual report, including results of the analysis the implementation of the Network Codes and Guidelines adopted by EC.